pnnl/ruleset-checking-tool/docs/section1/Rule1-1.md

 **Rule Assertion:**
 - If is_undetermined is TRUE; outcome=UNDETERMINED: `if is_undetermined: UNDETERMINED and raise_message "One or more building area types could not be determined for the project's building segments."`
-- Else if the output BPF matches the expected BPF; outcome=PASS: `elif bpf_bat_sum_prod/total_area == output_bpf: PASS`
+- Else if the output BPF matches the expected BPF; outcome=PASS: `elif bpf_bat_sum_prod/total_area == output_bpf_set[0]: PASS`
 - Otherwise, outcome=FAIL: `else: FAIL`

 **Notes/Questions:**
-1. JDJ: Rule assertion at the RMD level, not at the building level.
+1. Rule assertion at the RMD level, not at the building level.
 For projects that include more than one building, there will be a single compliance calculation that includes all buildings.
 2. The way this is written will also cover the requirements of rule 1-2 without needing to repeat the logic of get_BPF_building_area_types_and_zones() again.
-3. This rule and subfunctions are dependent on a new schema element in the BuildingSegment data group, with proposed name `bpf_building_area_type`

 **[Back](../_toc.md)**